Updating your browser will give you an optimal website experience. Learn more about our supported browsers.

 First, congratulations!
 And second, be sure to review and update your TCDRS account.
 It may not be as exciting as opening wedding presents, but keeping your account up-to-date helps protect the financial well-being of you and your spouse.

 Here are some account changes you may need to consider:

-Add your spouse as a beneficiary: Your husband or wife may have a right to any benefit you earn while you are married.
-That goes for a common-law husband or wife, too.
+Add your spouse as a beneficiary: Your spouse may have a right to any benefit you earn while you are married.
+That goes for a common-law spouse, too.
 To designate your spouse as your beneficiary, sign in online to update your beneficiary.

 If you wish to designate someone other than your spouse as your primary beneficiary, you may want to consider contacting an attorney to discuss the rights and options for you and your spouse.